The Cost of Parylene Coating vs. Other Conformal Coatings

 That said, polyurethane coatings can require lengthy cure cycles to achieve full or optimum cure.
 What’s more, removal of polyurethane coatings can be difficult due to their very high resistance to solvents.

-3. The Costs Silicone Resin (Type SR)
+The Cost of Silicone Resin (Type SR)

 Silicone coatings are the 3rd most costly of the coatings behind, both epoxy and Parylene.